Working with the ESRD patient

 Through the program, prospective dialysis units are offered a 30-day trial period during which they may accept a patient for treatment as if he or she is a “transient” patient.
 The unit accepts the patient with the understanding that there is no commitment to continue treatment after 30 days if the patient causes excessive disruption to the unit or exhibits threatening or violent outbursts.
 Participating units agree that if the patient refrains from these behaviors, the unit will accept the patient as permanent after the 30th day or the 12th treatment.
 This gives the unit staff members a chance to get to know the patient and begin to create a specific plan of care that will be implemented if the patient remains at the facility.
 This also gives the patient the opportunity for stability and continuity of care that is not available in the acute setting.
 Additionally, the patient gets the opportunity to decide if the particular dialysis unit is the right fit for him or her.

-For more information please see this article or contact the Patient Services Department.
+For more information please contact the Patient Services Department.